Panama Canal cruises

 History of Panama Canal cruises

 The notion of a canal to link the Pacific and Atlantic oceans had been in conception since 1534 after Spanish explorers arrived in Panama.
-After centuries of attempts, the project was finally completed and opened in 1914, enabling ships to finally make the journey without needing to face the difficult route around Cape Horn in Chile.
+After centuries of attempts, the project was finally completed and opened in 1914, enabling ships to make the journey without needing to face the difficult route around Cape Horn in Chile.

 You too could experience this truly extraordinary transit, rising up – or down – 26 meters above sea level through six sets of locks, all against a backdrop of ever-changing scenery.
 Then, after you make the journey, a whole host of exciting experiences await in Central America itself.